WICG/fenced-frame/README.md

 *   Network timing attacks
-*   User information provided in the fenced frame’s URL
 *   IP address correlation between frames

 These issues are not unique to fenced frames and also exist in cross-site navigations today so they could either depend on future solutions to these for cross-site navigations e.g. [willful IP blindness](https://github.com/bslassey/ip-blindness), or could have additional specific mitigations for fenced frames.
 These are currently being brainstormed.